Use Boundaries in a map

 // before the `waterway-label` layer that is in the map from the Mapbox

 // Light style.
-This ensures the admin polygons will be rendered on top of
+This ensures the admin polygons are rendered below any labels

 'waterway-label'